 Currently, the migration tool supports the default mode and the private network mode.
 The private network mode applies to three scenarios.
 Each migration mode or scenario has different network requirements for source servers and destination CVMs.
 If both source servers and destination CVMs can access the public network, you can use the default mode for migration.
-If either source servers or destination CVMs cannot access the public network directly, you need to establish connections through VPN Connection, Cloud Connect Network ,or Direct Connect before using the private network mode for migration.
+If source servers or destination CVMs cannot directly access the public network, you need to establish connections through VPC Peering Connection, VPN Connection, Cloud Connect Network, or Direct Connect before using the private network mode for migration.

 You can back up your data by creating snapshots.